Flows of $G_2$-Structures associated to Calabi-Yau Manifolds: Laplacian Coflow of G2 -Structures

 Using \eqref{eqn-norm-Omega-dim-2} and \eqref{eqn-norm-Omega-dim-3} where $f$ is a nowhere vanishing holomorphic function, we have

 Thus, we get that

 which is reminiscent of the K\"{a}hler--Ricci flow when combined with \eqref{eqn-ansatz-omega-coflow}.

-As in \S \ref{subsect-evolution-eqns-flow}, the other Lie derivative term produces terms of type $(2,1)$-with respect to the complex structure $J_t$.
+As in \S \ref{subsect-evolution-eqns-flow}, the other Lie derivative term produces terms of type $(1,1)$ with respect to the complex structure $J_t$ on $X^4$ (respectively, we get terms of type $(2,1)$ on $X^6$).
 We again conclude that the complex structure $J_t$ must move with respect to time.
 In order to solve the coupled system, we will again pullback compatible structures by a moving family of diffeomorphisms.